× Home Travel

 On the eastern buttress adjoining the porch of the Singertor there is a larger-than-life sculpture of Christ pointing the wounds at the front.
 This man of pain, expressive in facial expressions and gestures, is probably a late work from around 1435 by the "Michael master".
 According to another source, it was made around 1372.

-The Singertor, the southwestern entrance to the cathedral, takes its name from the singers who entered the church from this side.
-Unfortunately the beautiful portal with the tympanum from the time around 1360, which shows in dramatic pictures the life and conversion of St. Paul, cannot be visited.
-The polygonal porch that we see today was built around 1440, at the time of Emperor Frederick III, probably to protect the portal's rich program of figures.
+The Singertor, the south-west entrance to the cathedral, owes its name to the singers who used to enter the church from this side.
+The magnificent portal with the tympanum from around 1360, which depicts the life and conversion of St Paul in dramatic images, has housed a concert box office since 2024.
+The polygonal porch that we see today was built around 1440 during the reign of Emperor Frederick III, presumably to protect the portal's rich programme of figures.

 At the corner of the Eligius Chapel, next to the porch of the Singertor, you can see the tomb of Otto the Merry, Nithard Otto Fuchs of the Merry Council (court jesters).
 This art monument, which was erected soon after the death of the minnesinger Neidhard or Nithard, about 1334, from sandstone by an unknown master, is unfortunately severely mutilated.
 On the lid of the high grave the picture of Nithard in life size is shown.
 He is wearing aristocratic clothes and is girded with a sword.
 Next to him there used to be a fox, which indicates his name as well as his coat of arms.
 A lion lies at his feet.
 On the side walls in former times the infamous brawl with which Neithart allegedly acquired the name of the farmer's enemy was depicted in half-work.
 From this basic relief only the moment remains how Neithart brings the Duke the news that he has found the first violet of spring.